We don't know.

-The CARES Act deferred some payments on student loans and / or interest on student loans, and loan forbearance is now extended through September 30, 2021.
+The CARES Act deferred some payments on student loans and / or interest on student loans, and loan forbearance is now extended through April 30, 2022.
+Loan repayments are set to resume on May 1, 2022.

 Feeling frustrated?
 Do you have extra time on your hands, during the shelter in place?
 Here are some ways we can take care of each other on a volunteer basis while staying safe ourselves.

 If you're not sure where to volunteer, Silicon Valley Strong has an online form to help connect you to local (Santa Clara County) organizations or agencies that need volunteers to help with this pandemic.